 Bringing old hearing aid batteries to a location where they can be disposed of responsibly is a far better option, and some regions even have rules in place prohibiting improper battery disposal—be sure to check your local policies.
 Most municipalities have drop-off centers with recycling boxes for used batteries.
 The batteries will then be processed and the toxic metals removed and sold for re-use in various industries.

 Rechargeable hearing aid options are an increasingly popular alternative to devices that require single-use zinc-air hearing aid batteries.
 Using lithium-ion technology, these hearing aids can be recharged over and over again, making them a reliable and environmentally-friendly option.

-Rechargeable options are an increasingly popular alternative to single-use zinc air hearing aid batteries.
-These batteries can be charged multiple times before they need to be replaced, making them a far more economical option.
-Consider the average yearly costs of the four sizes of single-use batteries: size 10 may cost around $150 for a pair; size 312 $80; size 13 $50; and size 675 $30 per year.
+Rechargeable hearing aids are a good financial investment as well, eliminating the need to repurchase new batteries on a regular basis.
+Consider the average yearly costs of the four sizes of single-use batteries: size 10 may cost around $150 for a pair; size 312 around $80; size 13 around $50; and size 675 around $30 per year.

 Next time you catch yourself tossing old hearing aid batteries into the trash at home, make a plan to recycle them locally instead.
 Better yet, talk to an expert about the advantages of rechargeable hearing aids and save yourself the trouble of ever having to buy batteries again.

 Book an appointment onlineBook now